somonus/react-speech-recognition-input/README.md

 This will restart the speech recognition service.

 motivation: There is a known issue where the speech recognition service randomly stops listening.
 The simplest solution is to restart the service.
-Implementation inspired by [this thread](https://stackoverflow.com/a/40676839/2813041).
+The restart implementation is inspired by [this thread](https://stackoverflow.com/a/40676839/2813041).

 So for robustness, maybe you want to restart the speech recognition in your app every 11 seconds.
 You could do that with this code: